 Student Parent Support Initiative

-Minnesota's Student Parent Support Initiative addresses the health and educational needs of college-age expectant and parenting students.
+Minnesota's Student Parent Support Initiative addresses the health and educational needs of college-age expectant and parenting students across Minnesota.
 College-age people are at high risk for unintended pregnancies, unhealthy behaviors during pregnancy, and are at a crucial time in their lives for building their future through post-secondary education.

-The Student Parent Support Initiative is funded by the Pregnancy Assistance Fund.
+The Student Parent Support Initiative was funded by the Pregnancy Assistance Fund.
 This Fund was authorized by Sections 10211-10214 of the Patient Protection and Affordable Care Act (Public Law 111-148) [PDF] to develop and implement programs to assist expectant and parenting teens and women.
-The Minnesota Department of Health applied for and received these funds from the United States Department of Health and Human Services.
+The Minnesota Department of Health applied for and received these funds from the United States Department of Health and Human Services from 2011 through 2017.